jdmremi/Discrim-Bot/README.md

 # Discrim-Bot
 This bot allows you change your Discord discriminator!

+NOTE: I am not responsible if you get banned for running this userbot.
+Run at your own discretion.

 # How to Install Discrim-Bot

 1. Install node.js on your system - https://nodejs.org.